lykmapipo/sails-hook-seed/README.md

     email: faker.internet.email()
 }];
 ```
 `sails-hook-seed` accept `array type` and `plain object` type seeds.
-That is, from the above example if youe were to seed only single `User`, your data seed file would have been as follow:
+That is, from the above example if you were to seed only single `User`, your data seed file would have been as follow:

 ```js
 //in seed/test/UserSeed.js